 You might be asking yourself why you should care about beer attenuation or ADF.
 Well, a beer’s degree of fermentability determines many of its final properties after it goes through fermentation.

-These include the beer's mouthfeel, body and alcohol content.
-A beer which has a very high apparent degree of fermentability (ADF) will end up very dry after fermentation.
+These include the beer’s mouthfeel, body, and alcohol content.
+A beer that has a very high apparent degree of fermentability (ADF) will end up very dry after fermentation.
 These beers usually end up lighter in body and mouthfeel than a beer with a lower ADF and they will also have more alcohol (assuming both beers have the same OG).

 These are the things that affect beer attenuation and the Apparent Degree of Fermentation:

 - Mash temperature regime – Lower mash temperatures ie. 148-150°F (64-66° C) yield a more fermentable wort since the beta-amylase enzymes will have a chance to produce more maltose.
 Long mashes with multiple rests tend to produce a more fermentable wort with higher beer attenuation.

 - Water to grist ratio – thinner mashes enhance the maltose production and thus increase the wort’s fermentability and beer attenuation.